ILLIXR/ILLIXR/docs/monado_illixr_runtime_overview.md

 Then, it calls the plugin loading for each ILLIXR plugin
     (except [`gldemo`][28], which is replaced by the OpenXR app).
 Finally, it calls a special plugin loading which takes a function address instead of a file path
-    to load a [_Translation Plugin_][30] into ILLIXR as the application.
+    to load a Translation Plugin into ILLIXR as the application.
-If the plugin implements a long running computation, it may block the main ILLIXR thread
+If the plugin implements a long-running computation, it may block the main ILLIXR thread
     which drives the entire application.
-To remedy this, a plugin should implement long running processing in its own thread.
+To remedy this, a plugin should implement long-running processing in its own thread.
 This way, the driver will be able to reacquire control and return to Monado
     and the application efficiently.